IvannDragoo/VanitySearchKeyhunt-1.0/README.md

     Go to the Keyhunt GitHub repository.

-    Click on "Code" and download the repository as a ZIP file, or clone it directly:
+    Click on "Code" and download the repository as a ZIP file, or clone it directly on :

 git clone https://github.com/albertobsd/keyhunt.git